GabrielMolonhoni/FaceRecognition/README.md

 * Color images of the faces of 83 artists, totaling 13,840 images extracted from the Internet.
 * All images were previously resized to 100x100 pixels, having been aligned according to the position of the people's eyes.

+## 3. Model
+We'll be using Facenet as feature extractor.

+The Facenet is a TensorFlow implementation of the face recognizer described in the paper "FaceNet: A Unified Embedding for Face Recognition and Clustering".
+The project also uses ideas from the paper "Deep Face Recognition" from the Visual Geometry Group at Oxford.

+However, for versioning issues, we are gonna use the keras implementation (https://pypi.org/project/keras-facenet/).

+On this version, differently from the original from the David Sandberg, this version returns a list of 512 features, instead of 128.